 Focusing on students’ experiences of integrating into higher education, Sarah spent her next two years developing initiatives such as student buddying schemes as the University’s Transition to Living and Learning Project Manager.
 “I’m really glad that I’ve had the experience of starting in an academic unit, focusing on a particular faculty and then going on to university-wide projects with a greater overview,” she says.
 “I’ve been able to develop an enormous amount of knowledge and experience as well as a great network that I can bring together for a truly holistic view of the student experience.”

-Sarah has recently been writing a business case to evaluate how the University can do the best possible job of supporting student entrepreneurship.
-“Southampton has an awful lot to offer students around supporting enterprise and entrepreneurship development,” she adds.
-“We have fantastic student societies, the social impact lab offering social entrepreneurship opportunities, a strong careers service offering advice and guidance to students and – of course – Future Worlds, which is now offering engagement opportunities and advice in a very innovative way.”
+“Southampton has an awful lot to offer students around supporting enterprise and entrepreneurship development,” she says.
+“We have fantastic student societies, the SEED Startup Fund, the Social Impact Lab offering social entrepreneurship opportunities, a strong Careers Service offering advice, guidance and work experience to students and – of course – Future Worlds, which is now offering engagement opportunities and advice in a very innovative way.”